Right-Wing Hate Groups Are Recruiting Video Gamers

 Greg Boyd, who represents video game companies for the law firm Frankfurt Kurnit, says "toxic" behavior including hate speech, to say nothing of recruitment, is a key industry concern and a frequent topic of conversation.
 "If they could find it all they would get rid of it ASAP."

 But it's a daunting technical challenge.
 The three biggest video game platforms, Microsoft, PlayStation, and Steam, host 48 million, 70 million, and 130 million monthly active players respectively, Boyd says.
 "That's the populations of Spain, France, and Russia.
-And then imagine that you're monitoring all of their text chat...all of their voice chat, in literally every language dialect and subdialect spoken in the world."
+And then imagine that you're monitoring all of their text chat...all of their voice chat, in literally every language, dialect, and subdialect spoken in the world."

 In the absence of sufficient resources for moderation, most game platforms rely on players to monitor and report each other.